rh5140/DH110/Assignment01/README.md

 #### 6. Recognition rather than recall

-**Evaluation:** Due to the design of the entries, it is difficult to distinguish how entries are different.
-There is a lot of redundant information -- for example, the list of what abalone is also known is the exact same for every one of the abalone entries.
-Additionally, only a couple entries can be displayed at once, making it even more difficult to cross reference them.
-What’s worse, Seafood Watch’s app support got discontinued so mobile users must use the browser website on their phones, which shows even less information per viewport. \
+**Evaluation:** Only a couple entries can be displayed at once, and it is hard for users to distinguish them from one another.
+It gets worse with users having to scroll up/down to reference other entries. \
-**Recommendation:** Reduce the amount of information displayed per entry so more entries can be seen at once.
-Group the results for the same recommendation level and emphasize how they are different from each other instead of displaying information that is the same across entries.
+**Recommendation:** More entries should be visible at once for the users to be able to reference them.\
 **Severity level:** 3
 ![Search result displaying abalone](https://user-images.githubusercontent.com/40257341/193736449-d06f054f-1fd0-4b62-a390-3cebda805f49.png)
 ![Search result displaying abalone](https://user-images.githubusercontent.com/40257341/193736487-4169a97f-dc7a-4b74-a1ca-d11da64f2308.png)